icerpc/icerpc-csharp/examples/Retry/README.md

 The client will continue sending invocations until you stop it with Ctrl+C.

-The invocation will only fail if all servers reply with `Unavailable` status code.
+The invocation will only fail if all servers throw `DispatchException(StatusCode.Unavailable)`.

-You can also try stoping some of the servers while the client is running, and the client should keep working using the available servers.
+You can also stop some of the servers while the client is running.
+The client will keep sending invocations unless all remaining servers throw `DispatchException(StatusCode.Unavailable)`.